 This is a fine option for a quick lunch on the go.
 As a quick-service restaurant, you can grab salads, sandwiches, and fries here.
 With views of the boardwalk.
 Check out the menu.

-Done up in the retro style of the Boardwalk this little shop has items you can’t find anywhere else.
+Done up in the retro style of the Boardwalk these two shops are connected on the inside and offer everything from groceries to wine to pins and apparel.
+Often this little shop has items you can’t find anywhere else.
 Apparel, pins, toys, mugs, everything.
 We love this shop, particularly because it’s a wonderful browsing shop and we don’t have to contend with the crowds.
 It’s also an amazing escape from the heat.

+If you’re having a Disney BoardWalk Day, be sure to pop into some of the resorts on the walking path.
+Each has its own unique feel and theme and offers gift shops, specialty restaurants, and places to relax.
 The Beach Club, The Yacht Club, and the Disney Boardwalk Inn and Villas are the resorts you will find at the Boardwalk.
 Given Epcot’s sky-high standing because of easy monorail access, these resorts are Deluxe Resorts.
 Meaning they’re in the highest pricing tier before you reach villa standing.
 So what do you get at these Deluxe Resorts?
-Beaches, Ferry Access to Hollywood Studios, Skyliner Access, Monorail Access to Magic Kingdom, Walking distance to Epcot and Hollywood Studios, and Bus service to everywhere else you need to go.
+Beaches, Ferry Access to Hollywood Studios, Skyliner Access, Walking distance to Epcot and Hollywood Studios, and Bus service to everywhere else you need to go.
 Truly, you are paying for access and convenience.
-We also love that no matter what Disney resort you are staying at you can still visit these resorts for a Movie Night under the stars or Campfire and S’mores.
+We also love that no matter what Disney resort you are staying at you can still visit these resorts for a Movie Night Under the Stars or Campfire and S’mores.
+Here’s the lineup of Disney BoardWalk Resorts.

 Right outside the Boardwalk entrance, you can also find the Swan, Dolphin, and Swan Reserve Hotels.
-Here you can visit the Fantasia Gardens and Fairways Miniature Golf course, watch the palm trees light up with colors and music, or visit one of the award-winning restaurants inside the resorts.
+Watch the palm trees light up with colors and music, or visit one of the award-winning restaurants inside the resorts.
 If you stay here you also get access to a 3-acre pool, complete with hot tubs, caves, and slides.
 The Swan and Dolphin Hotels share all amenities, so staying at any one of the resorts gets you access to everything.

 Disney Boardwalk Entertainment